joselrnz/rss-feed-etl/docs/SECURITY.md

 ## 🎯 Remember

-**The goal is to share the automation tools while keeping your personal job hunting data private and secure.**
+**The goal is to share the automation tools while keeping your personal data private and secure.**

 ---

-**Stay secure and happy job hunting!** 🔒🚀
+**Stay secure and happy data processing!** 🔒🚀